 How Many Watts Does a RV Refrigerator Use?

-Starting Watts – When first turning on an appliance, it will consume a substantially higher number of watts (and amps) than it’ll require later.
+Starting Watts – When first turning on an appliance, it consumes a substantially higher number of watts (and amps) than it’ll require later.
 This is true of most appliances, but also vehicle engines too.
 For instance, starter batteries provide high cold cranking amps to deliver a jolt of initial power to start the engine.
 An RV refrigerator needs more watts initially too.

 Regular Watts – Regular watts (and amps) are the more typical usage pattern for an appliance.
 This is where the watts and amps consumed per hour of operation are lower.